javascript-obfuscator/javascript-obfuscator/README.md

 Unicode escape sequence increases code size greatly and strings easily can be reverted to their original view.
 Recommended to enable this option only for small source code.

 ## Preset Options
-### High obfuscation, low performance
+### High obfuscation

-Performance will 50-100% slower than without obfuscation
+The performance will be much slower than without obfuscation

 ```javascript
 {